JetBrains/attachme/readme.md

 JDWP_ARGS="transport=dt_socket,server=y,suspend=y,address=127.0.0.1:0" source ~/.attachme/conf.sh
 ```

 AttachMe is not compatible with the JMX agent.
-If you are having problems running it with the auto generated SpringBoot run configuration, most likely disabling JMX will fix the problem.
+If you are having problems running it with the auto-generated SpringBoot run configuration, most likely disabling JMX will fix the problem.